IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_defense.md

 * Project Advisor (will sign at the end of the thesis defense)
 * Department Head, Jonathan Soffer (IDM's Academic Advisor, Eric Maiello eric.maiello@nyu.edu, will get the department head's signature once you give him the bound copies)

 The second signature page is not in the guidelines.
-Consult the word template, MS_Thesis_Paper_Preliminaries.doc, for both signature pages (on slack  under Files for formatting).
+Consult the word template, MS_Thesis_Paper_Preliminaries.doc, for both signature pages.
 This page is dedicated to the Defense Panel, and should include spacing for:
 * Project Advisor
 * Co-Director (List De Angela L. Duff)
 * External Reviewer